EandrewJones/algorithms/README.md

 This repo contains a collection of essential algorithms and data structures implemented in Python.

 Scripts with potential technical interview questions and answers are also included.
+Questions are listed as bullet points under each item.

 ## Data Structures

+1. Arrays
-- Arrays
+    - reversing array in-place
+    - checking if a string is a palindrome

 ## Algorithms